Adventures of Tampa Mama

 1. Experience Kissimmee.
 Just go.
 You won’t regret it.

-Last year, was my first time visiting Kissimmee and we had really just stumbled upon all that Kissimmee had to offer.
-We only went to the Gaylord Palms, but now that we know there is so much more is happening, we are sure to make this an annually trip (or trips) to experience a fun day, night or weekend that will become our snowy holiday tradition each year.
+Kissimmee has so much to offer.
+We LOVE the Gaylord Palms Resort especially at Christmas, but now that we know there is so much more happening, we are sure to make this an annual trip (or trips) to experience a fun day, night or weekend that will become our snowy holiday tradition each year.
+ICE! at Gaylord Plams Resort was a hit and with 2 million pounds of ice, we didn’t even remember we were in Florida!

 IMG_3707.JPG

-My parents were down from Chicago in November last year and we decided to stay at the Gaylord Palms Resort.
-We had never been so we were all so excited!
-I had heard about ICE! but didn’t know what to expect there either.
+My parents were down from Chicago in November last year and we decided to stay at the Gaylord Palms Resort in Kissimmee.
+ICE! is now a tradition and we make the Gaylord Palms our home base.
 We had the time of our life and experienced Christmas like never before.
-We had such an amazing time with all they had going on for Christmas that it’s now a tradition that we go back each November or December, even if just for the day (but a few days is so much better!)
+Each year is different and we love all the family activities too!
+We had such an amazing time with all they had going on for Christmas that it’s now a tradition to go back each November or December, even if just for a day (but a few days is so much better!).

 IMG_3299.JPG

-So much happens each year on their property.
-Decorations, the show, the ICE! exhibit, Gingy’s House, seeing Santa are reasons to come over and enjoy a holiday get away.
+So much happens each year on their property that there isn’t any reason to leave.
+Decorations, the show, the ICE! exhibit, Snow Factory, seeing Santa are reasons to come over and enjoy a holiday get away.
 The show…THE SHOW.
-In their lobby each night is a free show that rivals any holiday show I have paid for.
-Combine aerialist, music- the Luminscent band, the Orlando Ballet plus all their holiday light on display and what you have is wrapped up into the best 30 minute holiday show you’ll ever see.
-It happens nightly in their atrium and is a show you must see.
+In their atrium each night is the POMP, SNOW & CIRQUEumstance show that rivals any holiday show I have seen.
+Combine aerialist, music and whimsical characters, plus all the holiday lights on display and what you have is wrapped up into the best 30 minute holiday show you’ll ever see.
+It happens nightly in their atrium and tickets are a must.
 The music is heavenly and the visuals that accompany the show are just stunning.
-Did I mention it’s free?
-If you are only there for an evening, pay the valet fee, come in for dinner at one of their amazing restaurants and grab a seat at the show.
 Then head over to the ICE! exhibit and head home for the night.
 If you are staying, be sure to check out the Florida Buzz Report for some great deals at the Gaylord Palms.

 3. Visit Mickey’s Very Merry Christmas Party

-Of course Mickey knows how to throw a Christmas party!
+Of course, Mickey & Minnie know how to throw a Christmas party!
 And what a Christmas party it is!
 The lights, the decorations, the shows, the Christmas parade and the Cinderella’s castle!
 This year, the show blended a Frozen theme with their show and the lighting of the castle was actually Elsa icing the castle.
 Olaf, Anna and more Frozen cast members were on hand to help Elsa let her powers go!
-Pure magic!
-Mickey’s Very Merry Christmas Party does require an extra ticket to attend.
+Don’t forget the Christmas parade and also snow on Main Street!
+Both are bucket list items for sure!
+Pure magic for everyone!
+Disney World’s Mickey’s Very Merry Christmas Party DOES require an extra ticket to attend.
 You can enter the park at 4pm and stay past midnight.
 There are only a select few weekends that this happens and once tickets are gone, that’s it.
-In addition to being open for later hours, because there is only a certain number of people who are able to attend each night, the lines are definitely shorter as there isn’t a great number of people inside the park.
-We had an amazing time at Magic Kingdom and will definitely be back to celebrate the holidays with Mickey.
+In addition to being open for later hours, because there is only a certain number of people who are able to attend each night, the lines are definitely shorter as there isn’t as many people inside the park like on a normal day.
+We had an amazing time at Magic Kingdom and will definitely be back to celebrate the holidays again with Mickey.

 4. Stop by Celebration for a Snowy Night